Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 		bnz .Check_Another_ANOTHER_Example_Option
 	...

 With that example under our belts, let's flesh it out with a key addition.
 We'll also need to handle the "Overflow" of our Cursor Variables, to ensure that the Values don't exceed our Maximum, which is currently 2 (Since we have 3 options for Characters, Stages, and the Cursor, each can be set to 0, 1, or 2.).
 We can cut the cursor off at the Minimum/Maximum, or we can Loop it back around.
-For the Former:
+For the Former, we can check if we are at that Min or Max Value before Decrementing + Incrementing, resepctively.
+That'd be coded like so:

 	; Check Min/Max
 	.Check_Left